kylelaverty/docker-media-center/README.md

 Portainer is a web-based Docker management tool that allows you to manage your Docker containers, images, networks, and volumes.
 You can access the web interface at `http://localhost:9000`.
 It will be used to check in on the docker setup and see if everything is healthy.

+#### Dozzle

+Dozzle is a service that provides a real-time log viewer for Docker containers.
+You can access the web interface at `http://localhost:8081`.

 #### Watchtower

 Watchtower is a service that automatically updates the running Docker containers.
 Which container is updated can be controlled by the `com.centurylinklabs.watchtower.enable` label in the service's `docker-compose.yml` file.